How does a VPN work? What’s unprotected in the 4-step process?

 Let’s continue with our analogy.
 Instead of handing over that open postcard, a VPN lets you do this:

-No one along the route – not your ISP, not the coffee shop owner, not a hacker lurking on the network – can peek inside.
+This process prevents data leakage, as no one along the route – not your ISP, not a hacker lurking on the network – can peek inside.
 They can only see the armored car, not the contents or the final destination.
-This is VPN explained simply: it creates a private, encrypted connection for you, even when you’re using a public network like the internet.
+This is VPN explained simply: it creates a secure connection for you, even when you’re using a public network.

 For years, I admit I used public wi-fi without a second thought.
 The ‘armored car’ concept was a lightbulb moment for me.
 It wasn’t about being paranoid; it was about understanding that my default connection was built for convenience, not privacy.
-Realizing that a simple app could build me a private highway for my data fundamentally changed how I approach online security, and it’s the simplest way Safelyo can explain it to you.
+Knowing a simple app could create a private path for my data changed how I view online security, and it’s the easiest way Safelyo can explain it.

 Here are the key benefits you get from using a VPN: